Blog

 Understanding Stroke and Its Effects on the Brain and Body

 A stroke occurs when blood flow to a portion of the brain is interrupted — either by a blocked artery (ischemic stroke) or a burst blood vessel (hemorrhagic stroke).
-Brain cells begin dying within minutes when deprived of oxygen, which is why rapid medical intervention at facilities like Huguley Medical Center and Texas Health Harris Methodist Hospital Southwest is so critical in the acute phase.
+Brain cells begin dying within minutes when deprived of oxygen.
+That is why immediate care at facilities like Huguley Medical Center and Texas Health Harris Methodist Hospital Southwest is so critical in the acute phase.
+Rapid medical response determines how much brain tissue can be saved — and that, in turn, determines the scope of the recovery ahead.

-The effects of stroke vary enormously depending on which part of the brain was affected and how long the interruption lasted.
+The effects of stroke vary widely depending on which part of the brain was affected and how long the interruption lasted.
 Common consequences include:

 • Hemiplegia or hemiparesis — weakness or paralysis on one side of the body